-Employment of protective service occupations is projected to grow 4 percent from 2014 to 2024, slower than the average for all occupations, which will result in about 153,900 new jobs.
+Employment of protective service occupations is projected to grow 8 percent over the next ten years, about as fast as the average, which will result in about 286,400 new jobs.

-Protective service occupations had a median annual wage of $37,730 in May 2015, which was slightly higher than the median annual wage for all occupations of $36,200.
+Protective service occupations have a median annual wage of $46,590, which is slightly higher than the median annual wage for all occupations of $45,760.

 Correctional officers are responsible for overseeing individuals who have been arrested and are awaiting trial or who have been sentenced to serve time in jail or prison.
 Bailiffs are law enforcement officers who maintain safety and order in courtrooms.

-Fire inspectors examine buildings to detect fire hazards and ensure that federal, state, and local fire codes are met.
-Fire investigators determine the origin and cause of fires and explosions.
-Forest fire inspectors and prevention specialists assess fire hazards in both public and residential areas.
+Fire inspectors examine buildings in order to detect fire hazards and ensure that federal, state, and local fire codes are met.

-Firefighters control and put out fires, and respond to emergency situations where life, property, or the environment is at risk.
+Firefighters control and put out fires and respond to emergencies involving life, property, or the environment.

 Private detectives and investigators search for information about legal, financial, and personal matters.
 They offer many services, such as verifying people’s backgrounds and statements, finding missing persons, and investigating computer crimes.

-Security guards and gaming surveillance officers patrol and protect property against theft, vandalism, terrorism, and illegal activity.
+Security guards and gambling surveillance officers protect property against theft, vandalism, and other illegal activity.

 Animal Control Workers handle animals to investigate possible mistreatment and control abandoned, dangerous, or unattended animals.

-Crossing Guards guide or control vehicular or pedestrian traffic at places such as streets, schools, railroad crossings, or construction sites.
+Crossing guards and flaggers guide or control vehicular or pedestrian traffic at places such as streets, schools, railroad crossings, or construction sites.